Using a Google Cloud Service Account with Analytics Canvas

 Before You Begin

-Certain APIs must be authorized with your Google Cloud Platform account before you can create a Service Account and use it to access BigQuery or Google Cloud Storage.
+Regardless of which mode you use, certain APIs must be authorized with your Google Cloud Platform Project before you can create a Service Account and use it to access BigQuery or Google Cloud Storage.

-In order to continue, you will need access to the Google Cloud Console for your organization, including the ability to create Service Accounts and grant access to Google BigQuery and Google Cloud Storage.
+In order to continue, you will need access to the Google Cloud Console for your organization, and the specific Project or Projects that you will be working on.
+Specifically, you will need the ability to create Service Accounts and grant access to Google BigQuery and Google Cloud Storage.
 If you do not have access, share this article with someone who does.

 - To see and display your projects and the permissions associated with your Service Account, the Cloud Resource Manager API